 - PAEA and the profession benefit from wide dissemination of educational research, aggregated program data, and aggregated data on faculty, applicants, students, and graduates.

-- Participation in PAEA surveys, compliance with additional requests for data and information, and membership entitle institutional and individual members in good standing access to reports and basic data.
+- Participation in PAEA surveys, compliance with additional requests for data and information, and membership entitle members in good standing access to reports and data.

 - Individual survey participant data must remain secure and not be distributed to individuals beyond the PAEA Research Team or to those entrusted with the data, such as PAEA-authorized contractors.